zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     ![](./images/oascdb34.png " ")

 ## Step 3: Build Visualizations ##
-Now let’s analyze the data to get some insights.
+Let us analyze the data to get some insights using different kind of visualizaions.

-1. **Tile** Visualization
+1. **Performance Tile** Visualization
-To summarize some of the key numeric metrics, for example revenue we can use “Tile” visualization.
+To summarize key metrics, for example revenue we can use “Performance Tile” visualization.
-   Select the “Revenue”and Pick “Performance Tiles” for visualization as below.
+   Select  “Revenue” and Pick “Performance Tile” for visualization as below.
     ![](./images/oascdb35.png " ")

    Now do some required changes using Left Bottom "properties" section.